 As you can see, thyroid function and your microbiome are an interconnected ecosystem of their own.
 It’s kind of a chicken or the egg situation, where hypothyroidism contributes to bacterial overgrowth, and bacterial growth worsens thyroid dysfunction.
-In some cases, the hypothyroidism comes first, and in others the thyroid dysfunction leads to SIBO.
+In some cases, hypothyroidism comes first, and in others, the thyroid dysfunction leads to SIBO.
 Since they go hand-in-hand so frequently, I highly recommend testing for SIBO if you have symptoms of both SIBO and hypothyroidism.

 How to Test for SIBO